diegocst90/crossover/README.md

 ```

 This will install all the neccesary packages (all already installed in the project)
-and start the test process using selenium.
+and will start the test process using selenium.

 ### Extras

 In order to make changes in the app, we need to consider 2 points:

 1. Sass compression:
-We use sass to write our custom styles, in order to see the style changes in the project
+We use sass to write our custom styles, in order to see apply the style changes in the project
-We need to run:
+you need to run:
 ```
 gulp sass
 ```
 This will recompress the scss files and apply the new changes.

-2. $TemplateCache for testing:
+2. $templateCache for testing:
-We use $TemplateCache to stave off the use of GET requests within Jasmine.
+We use $templateCache to stave off the use of GET requests within Jasmine.
 So after every change in the templates, we need to run the following command to re-cache the new changes:
 ```
 gulp html2